madebits/madebits.github.io/blog/2019/2019-04-16-SFTP-With-Shared-Access.md

 tail -f /var/log/auth.log
 ```

-Some [guides](https://wiki.archlinux.org/index.php/SFTP_chroot) show and additional step to `mount -o bind` jail folder to another one and use that in SFTP / user home configuration.
+Some [tutorials](https://wiki.archlinux.org/index.php/SFTP_chroot) show an additional step to `mount -o bind` jail folder to another one and use that in SFTP / user home configuration.
 That is not needed, but may add an extra level of `chroot` security.

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2019/2019-03-25-MongoDb-with-SSL.md'>MongoDb with SSL</a></ins>